 Major components of a spa often come with different warranties, so it can be difficult to compare the warranties directly.
 Ask which hot tub brand the dealer gets the fewest service and warranty calls on.

-Clearwater Spas offers a 20 year warranty on the shell, pillar supports, floor system, and RIM cabinet.
+Clearwater Spas offers a 20 year warranty on the shell, pillar supports, floor system.
 We also offer a 5 year warranty on the plumbing parts and operating equipment.
 If you compare, you will find Clearwater is the best warranty in the business.